-The Planet Youth Survey conducted among post Junior Certificate students in schools in North County Dublin in 2021 collected data on nitrous use among young people (<18 years) (North Dublin Regional Drug & Alcohol Task Force 2022).
+The Planet Youth Survey conducted among post-Junior Certificate students in schools in North County Dublin in 2021 collected data on nitrous use among young people (aged under 18 years) (North Dublin Regional Drug & Alcohol Task Force 2022).
 The questions on nitrous oxide were answered by 2,384 respondents.
-The main results were:
+The main results were as follows:

-- 6.2% of young males and 5.3% of young females had ever used nitrous oxide. - There were no significant differences in use by sex in the overall sample. - Males attending Fifth Year had a significantly greater lifetime prevalence of use (11.9%). - Heavy use (more than 40 lifetime uses) was low, at 1% for males and 0% for females.
+- Of all respondents, 6.2% of young males and 5.3% of young females had ever used nitrous oxide. - There were no significant differences in nitrous oxide use by sex in the overall sample. - Males attending Fifth Year had a significantly greater lifetime prevalence of nitrous oxide use (11.9%). - Heavy nitrous oxide use (more than 40 lifetime uses) was low, at 1% for males and 0% for females.